noumanyosuf/ScreenTimeRecorder/README.md

 To register a new application or site to monitor, add new entry in the screentimeanalyser.json file of the the application/site names you intent to monitor and restart the recording from ScreenTimeViewer.exe.

+<h3> Introduction to windows services</h3>
+In Windows operating systems, a Windows service is a computer program that operates in the background.
+It is similar in concept to a Unix daemon.
+A Windows service must conform to the interface rules and protocols of the Service Control Manager, the component responsible for managing Windows services.
+It is the Services and Controller app, services.exe, that launches all the services and manages their actions, such as start, end, etc

+At a minimum a service requires the following items:
+- A Main Entry point (like any application)
+- A Service Entry point
+- A Service Control Handler

+For further information on window service, please go to https://docs.microsoft.com/en-us/dotnet/framework/windows-services/introduction-to-windows-service-applications and https://skycoder42.github.io/QtService/ for github page of qtservice, a qt warpper for windows service control management.

 </br>
 <h3> High level design </h3>
 <div align="center">